srg6rt/docker-1/README.md

-I'm using a vagrant container for docker because docker is crashing my windows system.
+I'm using a vagrant container for docker because docker desktop for windows is crashing my windows system.

 1. #### Install vagrant on Windows system